Understanding the search terms report

 |purple flowers||pink flowers||Broad match||The search term is a variation of your broad match keyword from ad group C.|

 Manage your keywords based on search terms data

 Use your search terms data to make changes to your keywords that can have a positive impact on your performance.
 Here are some ideas:

 - Add high-performing search terms to your ad group as keywords.
 Consider adjusting your bids as well, since search terms appearing in the search terms report are already receiving traffic.
-Therefore, adding those terms as keywords shouldn't do much unless paired with changes to bids, ad text, or both.
+Therefore, adding those terms as keywords shouldn't do much unless paired with changes to bids, ad text or both.

-- If a search term isn't relevant enough to the products or services you offer, add it as a negative keyword instead.
-This will help keep your ad from showing to people who are looking for something you don’t sell.
-For example, if you sell eyeglasses, and you see that the search term “wine glasses” is triggering your ads, you might want to add “wine” as a negative keyword.
+- If a search term isn't relevant enough to the products or services that you offer, add it as a negative keyword instead.
+This will help keep your ad from showing to people who are looking for something that you don’t sell.
+For example, if you sell spectacles, and you see that the search term “wine glasses” is triggering your ads, you might want to add “wine” as a negative keyword.

-- Select the correct match type (e.g. broad, phrase, exact, or negative) for existing keywords.
+- Select the correct match type (e.g. broad, phrase, exact or negative) for existing keywords.
 The "Match type" column (see above) can help you understand how keyword match type is affecting your ad performance.

 You can also use the Dimensions tab to see the list of search terms that triggered your ad for your entire account, or specific campaigns or ad groups.
-Just click Dimensions, then click View and select "Search terms" from the drop-down.
+Just click Dimensions, then click View and select "Search terms" from the drop-down menu.
 Note that while the same information for individual keywords is available when viewing the Search terms report this way, you can’t add keywords or negative keywords directly from the report like you can when viewing the report from the Keyword tab.

 Tip: Search terms on Search partners